nomssi/abap_scheme/README.md

 ## Why Scheme?

-- As stated by [Greenspun](http://www.paulgraham.com/quotes.html) some concepts cannot be expressed in ABAP, except by implementing Lisp in ABAP first.
+- some concepts cannot be expressed in ABAP, except by first implementing Lisp in ABAP (cf. [Greenspun 10th rule](http://www.paulgraham.com/quotes.html) ).
 - [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) is one of the three main dialects of the Lisp programming, alongside Common Lisp and Clojure.
 - Scheme's reader parses an input into *symbolic expressions* (S-exps), a tree data structure used to represent both code or data.
 S-exps are then [evaluated](https://docs.racket-lang.org/reference/eval-model.html).